 Intro:

-During July 2001
+During July 2001 while

-was made in order to locate any documents relating to the
+in order to locate any documents relating to the

 26 Irish Shot at Dawn during WW1 that might